dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 ## Playing the game

-This is a really user-friendly program; you can press ++f1++ at the main screen to read the general instructions, then start a game demo by clicking on one of the three game icons on the left.
+This is a really user-friendly program; you can press ++f1++ on the main screen to read the general instructions, then start a game demo by clicking on one of the three game icons on the left.
 Pressing ++f1++ during the game displays further game-specific help; make sure you read them if you actually want to play these demos.
-They're worth playing even if you intend to play the full games later, as the demos contain slightly different scenes, puzzles, and dialogs, plus some fun easter-eggs.
+They're worth playing even if you intend to play the full games later as the demos contain slightly different scenes, puzzles, and dialogues, plus some fun easter-eggs.

 For people who really don't like to read: ++f5++ brings up the save/load/quit dialog, and you can pause/unpause the game with the ++space++ key.

-Let's start with the first demo called "Indy" (Indiana Jones and the Last Crusade), mainly because it plays a nice long version of the famous Indiana Jones theme during the intro, and we're going to investigate the various sound options next!
+Let's start with the first demo called "Indy" (**Indiana Jones and the Last Crusade**), mainly because it plays a nice long version of the famous Indiana Jones theme during the intro, and we're going to investigate the various sound options next!